dokryconn/Dokters-Prescription/README.md

 #	Customizing the scripts
-## Editing the included raw .AHK script versions
-## `Dok's Rx (Raw).AHK`, `Ableton Takeover.AHK`, and `Power & Sleep Hotkeys`scripts

-You can make changes to the default script functions, by editing the raw .AHK copies of these scripts:
+You can customize the any of the default script functions, by editing the raw .AHK files for these scripts.

-`Dok’s Rx Cabinet\Dok’s Rx\Dok’s Rx Script (Raw).AHK`
+## Customizing the **Dokter's Prescription** script

+By default, the `Dokter's Prescription.EXE` script includes **Launch/Toggle Program** shortcuts that are **setup for my preferred programs and file locations**.
+You will most likely want to customize these shortcuts for ***your own specific programs*** by editing the included `Dok's Rx (Raw).AHK` version of the script.
+All of the specific default **Launch/Toggle Program** shortcuts have been deactivated in the `Dok's Rx (Raw).AHK` version of the script to keep it in clean, "template code" format.
+Additionally, there are detailed instruction comments within the `Dok's Rx (Raw).AHK` file to help with editing / customizing.

+1. Ensure that the Autohotkey software is installed on your computer - https://autohotkey.com/
+2. Open the **`Dok's Rx (Raw).AHK`** in the `Dok's Rx Cabinet\Dok's Rx`folder with any text editor such as `Notepad`; or a script editor such as `SciTE4Autohotkey`.
+3. Edit the script text for each shortcut feature as desired, following the instruction comments embedded within the script.
+4. Save your customized changes to the .AHK script file.
+5. You can either use your customized script by simply launching your saved .AHK file or alternatively, you can compile your script to an .EXE file by right-clicking the .AHK file in "File Explorer" and selecting "Compile Script" from the menu options.
+  - *This will create an .EXE version of the script that will be able to run on computers that do not have the Autohotkey software installed.*
+6. **Lastly, you can move your new, customized .EXE or .AHK script file into the same folder as the main `Dokter's Prescription.EXE` script file.**

-- **Launch/Toggle Programs** - There are several blocks of deactivated "template code" included within `Dok's Rx (Raw).AHK`.
-These blocks of code can be activated by removing the `/*`and `*/` brackets for each block.
-When activated, they allow you to launch/toggle program windows using `WIN+(number key)` and/or `WIN+SHIFT+(letter key)` - In addition to removing the comment brackets, you will need to replace portions of the "template code" with the **program name** and **file path** for each desired program.
+- Customizing the **Launch/Toggle Programs** shortcuts within `Dok's Rx (Raw).AHK`:
+There are several blocks of deactivated "template code" included within `Dok's Rx (Raw).AHK` for these shortcuts.

+  - These deactivated blocks of code can be activated by removing the `/*`and `*/` brackets for each hotkey shortcut.
+Once these blocks of code are activated, they allow you to launch/toggle program windows using `WIN+(number key)` and/or `WIN+SHIFT+(letter key)` as described previosuly above.

+  - In addition to removing the comment brackets, you will need to replace portions of the "template code" with the **program name** and **file path** for each desired program.
 There are detailed instructions on how to customizing these features located in the actual script file via comments labled under: "PLEASE READ - ADJUST FOR YOUR OWN PROGRAMS:""

+*Make sure that your customized version of **Dokter's Presciprtion** is moved into the same folder location of the main `Dokter's Prescription.EXE` script to ensure that it will be able to reference the associated files in the `Dok's Rx Cabinet` folder appropriately.*

+**NOTE:** *The `Dok’s Rx (Raw).AHK` copy of the script does not include the sections of code that installs the `Dok's Rx Cabinet` folder.
+You can always launch the original `Dokter's Prescription.EXE` file to have the `Dok's Rx Cabinet` folder installed.
+Re-installing the `Dok's Rx Cabinet` folder will never overwrite any existing files within `Dok's Rx Cabinet` so it should never cause harm to any files that you have made changes to in this folder*

+## Customizing the **Ableton Takeover** script

+By default, the `Ableton takeover.AHK` script includes **Launch/Toggle Program** shortcuts that are **setup for my preferred programs and file locations**.
+You will most likely want to customize these shortcuts for ***your own specific programs*** by editing the included `Dok's Rx (Raw).AHK` version of the script.
+All of the specific default **Launch/Toggle Program** shortcuts have been deactivated in the `Dok's Rx (Raw).AHK` version of the script to keep it in clean, "template code" format.
+Additionally, there are detailed instruction comments within the `Dok's Rx (Raw).AHK` file to help with editing / customizing.

-**NOTE:** You will need Autohotkey installed on your computer to run the .AHK file as an active script. - https://www.autohotkey.com
+1. Ensure that the Autohotkey software is installed on your computer - https://autohotkey.com/
+2. Open the **`Dok's Rx (Raw).AHK`** in the `Dok's Rx Cabinet\Dok's Rx`folder with any text editor such as `Notepad`; or a script editor such as `SciTE4Autohotkey`.
+3. Edit the script text for each shortcut feature as desired, following the instruction comments embedded within the script.
+4. Save your customized changes to the .AHK script file.

-Once Autohotkey is installed, you will also have the option to compile your customized .AHK script file into an .EXE file by right-clicking the .AHK file and selecting “Compile Script.”
-This will allow you to use your customized script by launching the .EXE file on any computer, even if Autohotkey is not installed on that computer.
+5. You can either use your customized script by simply launching your saved .AHK file or alternatively, you can compile your script to an .EXE file by right-clicking the .AHK file in "File Explorer" and selecting "Compile Script" from the menu options.

-You are encouraged to change and experiment using the `Dok’s Rx Script (Raw).AHK` copy to customize it for your needs or remove any functions that you do not find useful.
-You can edit the .AHK script using Notepad, Notepad++, the SciTE4Autohotkey script editor, etc.

-The `Dok’s Rx Script (Raw).AHK` file will not install or launch any of the packaged scripts/content that is included in the compiled `Dokter’s Prescription.EXE` version.
+  - *This will create an .EXE version of the script that will be able to run on computers that do not have the Autohotkey software installed.*
+6. **Lastly, you can move your new, customized .EXE or .AHK script file into the same folder as the main `Dokter's Prescription.EXE` script file.**

 #	Additional Notes:

-The **Dokter's Prescription** script contains a variety of simple, useful functions and includes detailed comments within the code to help you understand the script functions to help you customize it to meet your preference.
-You can simply reference the comments within the .AHK script file to help guide you through customizing everything for your specific needs.
+The **Dokter's Prescription** script contains a variety of simple, useful functions and includes detailed comments within the code to help you understand the script functions, in hopes to help you customize it to your preference.

 While customizing the **Doketer's Prescription** script, you can also use the `Dok’s Rx Guide.xls` spreadsheet file as a template to track any specific changes that you have made while editing the script.